 - Over half of Americans drink coffee daily, and a fifth of those drink specialty drinks.

 - The average millennial spends more on coffee than any other age group, at $2,008 a year.

-- Brazil is still number one in coffee exports, occupying 40% of the market.
+- When it comes to Brazil, coffee production statistics show that it is number one in coffee exports, covering 40% of the market.

-- Coffee statistics confirm that 50%–74% of independent coffee shops fail in the first 5 years.
+- Most independent coffee shops (50% and 74%) fail in the first five years.

-1. Brazil is still number one in coffee exports, occupying 40% of the market.
+1. When it comes to Brazil, coffee production statistics show that it is number one in coffee exports, covering 40% of the market.

 Brazil has been in the coffee export business for a whole 150 years and has never been overtaken as the top producer.